Morpeth School

-Morpeth specialises in the Arts and Music, but has also gained some fame in junior table tennis, and offers a wide range of extracurricular activities.
-Its new Performing Arts building opened in October 2007 and was opened by the British film director and producer (and former Morpeth parent), Danny Boyle in May 2008.

 History

 The school was founded by London County Council in 1910 as a central school with the name Morpeth Street School.
 The school was enlarged in 1927 by taking over premises of a primary school in Portman Place.
 During WWII the school located to Bury St Edmunds in Suffolk.
 In the 1960's admission by selection was discontinued and the school became comprehensive.
 An ex-headteacher of the school, Alasdair Uist Macdonald, was knighted in the 2007 New Year Honours for services to education, with his extensive work on improving the school, by improving teaching skills and achievements by pupils in their SATs and GCSEs results.
-Under his tenure the school underwent a renaissance; after his arrival Morpeth's results at Key Stages Three and Four improved substantially, a notable example being the 76% A-C GCSE pass rate at the end of the 2006 school year.